DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2021-06-03-placement-schools-and-training-centres.md

 When we looked at locations from a candidate perspective, we considered [using Travel to Work Areas](/find-teacher-training/searching-by-location/#a-new-approach).
 This was based on the assumption that providers would be unable to give us more precise location information.

 When we spoke to providers, many told us that they maintain a list of placement or partner schools.
 We also found out that they have the URNs for these schools.
-A URN is a unique reference number used by the DfE for education establishments.
+A URN is a unique reference number used by the Department for Education (DfE) for education establishments.
 Using URNs means we can use structured data from the [Get information about schools](https://www.get-information-schools.service.gov.uk) service.

 ### Placement schools

 Depending on the route and type of provider, placements are arranged differently:

-* **Providers potentially have 100s of placement locations.** Some providers work with a lot of schools, possibly hundreds.
+- **Providers potentially have 100s of placement locations.** Some providers work with a lot of schools, possibly hundreds.

-* **Placements are not known.** Some providers won’t know which courses are running in which locations until closer to the start of the academic year.
+- **Placements are not known.** Some providers won’t know which courses are running in which locations until closer to the start of the academic year.
 Placements can also change throughout the year and vary by subject.

-* **Training does not take place in a single location.** Most routes involve candidates being placed in at least 2 different schools to give them broader teaching experience.
+- **Training does not take place in a single location.** Most routes involve candidates being placed in at least 2 different schools to give them broader teaching experience.
 Some routes can also involve study at a college or university campus

-* **Providers cannot guarantee a specific placement.** Some providers tend to place candidates after the application stage, taking into account individual needs and availability of school places.
+- **Providers cannot guarantee a specific placement.** Some providers tend to place candidates after the application stage, taking into account individual needs and availability of school places.
 Even for providers who have a more direct relationship with schools, circumstances can change (i.e. a mentor goes on maternity leave).
 Providers often have to explain to candidates that they cannot choose a particular school.

-* **Some providers prefer not to reveal placement schools.** Some providers expressed concern that candidates might contact schools (who are not set up to deal with this sort of enquiry), or feel obliged to take candidates, when some years they can, some years they cannot.
+- **Some providers prefer not to reveal placement schools.** Some providers expressed concern that candidates might contact schools (who are not set up to deal with this sort of enquiry), or feel obliged to take candidates, when some years they can, some years they cannot.
 They were also concerned about competition legislation and being seen to advertise incorrect information.

 [The Register team also did some research on placement schools](/register-trainee-teachers/initial-placement-findings/).
 They discovered that providers use different terminology, and different placement patterns.